at our Open Days

 Many of our graduates choose to step up their skills and specialise by studying an LLM (Master's in Law) or PhD.
 Explore the postgraduate taught and postgraduate research courses available at KLS.

-Within the Division for the study of Law, Society and Social Justice (LSSJ), we have excellent links with leading law firms and prominent members of the legal profession - many of whom visit the University to meet our students.
+Within the Division for the study of Law, Society and Social Justice (LSSJ), we have excellent links through our dedicated LSSJ Careers team, with leading law firms and prominent members of the legal profession - many of whom visit the University to meet our students.
 We also work with employers to create work placement opportunities for our students.

 The University also has a friendly Careers and Employability Service (CES) where you can get tailored support at every step of planning and securing your chosen career - including seeking advice on how to: apply for jobs; write a good CV; and perform well at interview.
 And support from the Careers and Employability Service does not end when you leave the University - CES supports graduates for three years post-graduation!